Australian Anti-Discrimination Law – Your Rights & Obligations

 Whilst prohibiting the above mentioned discrimination and setting out the rights and obligations of Queenslanders, the Act also outlines a complaints framework.
 Under that process, alleged discrimination is to be referred to the Anti-Discrimination Commission Queensland (“ADCQ”).
 A complainant has one year from the date of the discriminatory conduct in which to refer a complaint to the ADCQ.
 Upon receipt of a complaint, the ADCQ will hold a compulsory conference, with a view to achieving settlement between the parties.
 Failing settlement, the ADCQ has the power to refer the matter to the Queensland Industrial Relations Commission (“QIRC”) or the Queensland Civil and Administrative Tribunal (“QCAT”), depending on the origin of the complaint, for a final determination of the matter.

-If you would like further information in respect of the anti-discrimination laws, including your rights and obligations, please contact us via the form below.
+If you would like further information in respect of the anti-discrimination laws, including your rights and obligations, please contact us via our online contact form.